 We are a medical device company dedicated to improving the lives of people with diabetes through relentless innovation and revolutionary customer experience.
 We strive to accomplish this mission while providing a safe and inclusive work environment and fostering diversity among our board of directors, executives and employees.
+Our Nominating and Corporate Governance Committee oversees ESG matters across our business operations in accordance with its charter.
+Our management team is responsible for developing and driving strategic ESG initiatives and programs across our business and provides regular updates on progress to our Nominating and Corporate Governance Committee.

 Our positively different approach to insulin therapy management is reflected in our interactions with customers and healthcare providers, product development initiatives, and commitment to continuous improvement throughout our business.
 Our governance policies and practices help us appropriately manage risk and live out our corporate values in an ethical, responsible, and sustainable way.
 Our focus on continuous improvement is prevalent throughout our business, which is evidenced in our efforts to expand and improve our environmental, social, and governance, or ESG, initiatives.